TroyTae/game-of-life/README.md

 ## Description

 Conway's Game of Life web version!

+**Conway's Game of Life is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
+It is Turing complete and can simulate a universal constructor or any other Turing machine.
-I hope this repository is a good lab for Game of Life.
+I hope this repository is a good lab for Game of Life.**

 And I also hope this repository is a [good start point](https://github.com/TroyTae/game-of-life/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) for first contributor.

 ## Demo